aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 3. Click "Create"
 4. Navigate to the "Basics" tab.
-    a.
-Select the resource group you created earlier from the drop-down list.
+    A. Select the resource group you created earlier from the drop-down list.
-    b.
-Enter a name for the container instance (i.e. 'aspose-cloud-container').
+    B. Enter a name for the container instance (i.e. 'aspose-cloud-container').
-    c.
-Select the region.
+    C. Select the region.
 You should select the region that is closest to your users to reduce latency.
-    d.
-For the "Image Source" field, select "Other registry".
+    D. For the "Image Source" field, select "Other registry".
-    e.
-In the "Image" field, type `aspose/words-cloud:latest`, which is the path to the latest version of the Aspose.Words Cloud Docker image in Docker Hub.
+    E. In the "Image" field, type `aspose/words-cloud:latest`, which is the path to the latest version of the Aspose.Words Cloud Docker image in Docker Hub.
-    f.
-For the "OS Type" field, select "Linux".
+    F. For the "OS Type" field, select "Linux".

 ![](015.png)